-Internal walls Plastered on the hard and dry lined with plasterboard sheets.
+Internal walls Lath and plaster materials, dry lined with plasterboard sheets and plastered on hard.
 Visually inspected from floor level.
-Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
 Floors including sub floors Flooring appears to be of suspended timber.
-Floors including sub floors Prooring appears to be or suspended timber.
 Surfaces of exposed floors were visually inspected.
 No carpets or floor coverings were lifted.
-Internal Selection and I State on The same of the sa Internal joinery and kitchen fittings There are floor and wall mounted units in the kitchen. nttings Internal doors are of timber and glazed design.
-Built-in cupboards were looked into but no stored items were moved. · Kitchen units were visually inspected excluding appliances.
-Chimney breasts and fireplaces All fireplaces have been removed.
+Internal joinery and kitchen There are floor and wall mounted units within the kitchen. fittings Internal doors are formed in timber.
+Built-in cupboards were looked into but no stored items were moved.
+Kitchen units were visually inspected excluding appliances.
+Chimney breasts and fireplaces All fireplaces have been removed and boarded over.
+At the time of inspection there was a multi fuel fire within the lounge however, the seller has advised this has been disconnected.
 Visually inspected.
 No testing of the flues or fittings was carried out.
-Internal decorations Generally painted and papered with tiling and a PVC ceiling in some apartments.
-Visually inspected. visually inspected.
+Internal decorations Generally painted and papered with tiling in some apartments.
+Visually inspected.
 Cellars None.